 We have established relationships with key opinion leaders in genomics research and clinical applications, including rare diseases and oncology, and our installed base of over 90 systems made up of Saphyr and its predecessor includes some of the world's most prominent clinical, translational research, basic research, academic and government institutions as well as leading pharmaceutical and diagnostic companies.
-Examples include Children's National Health System, DuPont Pioneer, Garvan Institute of Medical Research, Icahn School of Medicine at Mount Sinai, McDonnell Genome Institute at Washington University, National Cancer Institute, National Institutes of Health, Pennsylvania State University and Salk Institute for Biological Studies.
+Examples include Children's National Health System, DuPon Pioneer, Garvan Institute of Medical Research, Genentech, Icahn School of Medicine at Mount Sinai, McDonnell Genome Institute at Washington University, National Institutes of Health, Pennsylvania State University and Salk Institute for Biological Studies.
+Our revenues in 2017 were \$9.5 million, representing approximately 40% growth over the prior year, and for the first half of 2018 our revenues were \$5.2 million, representing approximately 32% growth over the prior year comparable period.
+Our cumulative revenues for the period from January 1, 2016 through June 30, 2018 from each of the customers listed above were, respectively, \$0.5M, \$0.5M, \$0.3M, \$0.3M, \$0.1M, \$0.4M, \$0.1M, \$0.3M, and \$0.1M.

-Approximately 6,000 high throughput sequencers are currently installed worldwide.
+Approximately 6,000 research use only, or RUO, high throughput sequencers are currently installed worldwide.
 Sequencing is very good at detecting genome differences involving just a few base pairs or single-nucleotide variations, but sequencing, including next-generation sequencing, or NGS, cannot reliably detect the larger structural variations that our system can detect.
 Therefore, Saphyr is being adopted alongside this installed base of sequencers as a complement that gives users the ability to see a much wider scope of genome variation than ever before.
-As shown in the graphic below, the Garvan Institute of Medical Research generated data that we expect to be published which shows the density of structural variations found for our system (blue lines) against next-generation sequencing (Illumina; orange lines).
-Next-generation sequencing has a very significant deficiency in detecting structural variations.
-Given our system's ability to detect structural variations, it picks up essentially where next-generation sequencing drops off, as shown blow.
+As shown in the graphic below, the Garvan Institute of Medical Research generated data that we expect to be published which shows the density of structural variations found relative to the size of the structural variation found for our system (blue lines) against next-generation sequencing (Illumina; orange lines).
+Next-generation sequencing thas a very significant deficiency in detecting structural variations.
+Given our system's ability to detect structural variations, it picks up essentially where next-generation sequencing drops off, as shown below.

-The Saphyr system, which is for research use only, or RUO, is also beginning to be adopted by cytogenetics labs that seek to use it in commercial clinical tests of its patients as a laboratory developed test, or LDT.
+The Saphyr system, which is for RUO, is also beginning to be adopted by cytogenetics labs that seek to use it in commercial clinical tests of its patients as a laboratory developed test, or LDT.
 These labs currently rely on existing methods such as karyotyping, fluorescence in situ hybridization, or FISH, and microarrays for clinical tests and research that look at chromosomal structure, location and function in cells.
 Major guidelines for oncology and genetic disease clinical diagnostics recommend first-line structural variation testing by these existing methods.
 The organizations issuing these guidelines include, among many others, World Health Organization (WHO), National Comprehensive Cancer Network (NCCN), American College of Medical Genetics (ACMG) and American College of Obstetricians & Gynecologists (ACOG).